ArandomPerson1211/MC-server-status/README.md

-First of all Thanks to https://github.com/Kai-Denzel-Jane For helping me to cleanup and add some code.
+First of all Thanks to [Kai Jane](https://github.com/Kai-Denzel-Jane) For helping me to cleanup and add some code.

 This python script is a simple Minecraft Server Status (MCSS) that supports both Java and Bedrock servers.